 - prosody: teaching children to read with understanding and expression

 - comprehension: teaching children to understand the text.

 We use the Big Cat Reading scheme produced by Collins, starting in Reception up to Year 6.
 This is a fantastic scheme, because it has a wide variety of books and genres, covering fiction, non-fiction and poetry.
 The topics really appeal to the children and many of the books are also linked to topics pupils cover through the subjects of the National Curriculum.

-Reciprocal Reading is taught across the school, where we focus on the learners’ fluency of reading and understanding of the text.
-Comprehension skills such as inference, prediction, clarifying, question generating and summarising are all a main focus throughout.
-Even drawing images shows children’s understanding of what they have just read or heard.
+Once children have completed Little Wandle Letters and Sounds, reading continues to be taught across the school, where we focus on the learners’ fluency of reading and understanding of the text.
+Comprehension skills such as inference, prediction, clarifying, retrieval and summarising are all a main focus throughout.
 Teachers regularly review progress made and adjust the reading band accordingly.
-Children are also given a Big Cat book to read at home-either with parents or independently; we advise children to read their books twice as this helps their fluency and understanding.
+Children are also provided with a selection of ebooks from the scheme to read at home-either with parents or independently; we advise children to read their books twice as this helps their fluency and understanding.